mlinfra-io/mlinfra/docs/code/aws/kubernetes.md

-`kubernetes` deploys MLOps `stack` on top of Cloud provider's kubernetes.
-In case of AWS, its EKS.

 # 🐳 Kubernetes Examples

 Welcome to the **Kubernetes** examples!
 This section provides configurations and guides to help you deploy scalable MLOps stacks on Kubernetes clusters.
 Kubernetes is ideal for managing containerized applications, and these examples will help you harness its power for your machine learning workflows.